felipevalenciaclavijo/RT-InformationDisorder-Colombia/README.md

 ### `anon_data.csv`

 - **Description**: This file contains the raw data obtained from Botometer.
-It includes the initial data as collected before any preprocessing and the classification of Nimmo (2019).
+It includes the initial data as collected before any preprocessing and also includes the classification of Nimmo (2019).

 ### `fix_anon_data.csv`